iiEpic/wco-dl/ReadMe.md

 ## Usage
 With this script, you have to pass arguments in order to be able to download anything.
 Passing arguments in a script is pretty easy.
 Since the script is pretty basic, it doesn't have too many arguments.
 Go check the [`ARGUMENTS SECTION`](https://github.com/EpicUnknown/wco-dl#list-of-arguments) to know more about which arguments the script offers.

+Default Download Location will be the directory in which you run this script.
+Inside of an Output folder will be each of the show names you have downloaded.

 Follow the instructions according to your OS :

 ### Windows